The Unjournal · Pivotal Questions Initiative

 Animal welfare funders, including Animal Charity Evaluators, Open Philanthropy, and others, must decide how to allocate resources across different approaches to reducing animal suffering.
 Corporate campaigns for cage-free commitments are seen to have clear, measurable impactsAnimal Charity Evaluators rates corporate campaigns (e.g., cage-free and broiler welfare commitments) among the most cost-effective animal welfare interventions, with documented and measurable outcomes..
 Cultivated meat development is more speculative: potentially transformative, particularly if it comes close to cost parity with conventional meat, but highly uncertain.

 The core question is deceptively simple:*Why cost matters for funding decisions — but isn't sufficient.
-"CM can plausibly achieve near price parity" is highly correlated with "funding CM is likely to have high animal welfare impact per dollar."
+"CM can plausibly achieve near price parity (or a reasonable hybrid cultured meat/plant-based product that is close to taste equivalent)" is highly correlated with "funding CM is likely to have high animal welfare impact per dollar."
 If CM can never get close to cost parity, additional funding is almost certainly wasted.
 But cost parity is necessary, not sufficient: CM funding could still have low impact if (a) CM would succeed soon regardless of marginal funding, or (b) even cheap CM fails to displace conventional meat due to consumer or regulatory barriers.
 We discuss this in more detail in our EA Forum post and PQ definitions.
 What will cultivated meat cost to produce?
 If costs fall dramatically, CM could displace a substantial share of conventional meat production and spare billions of animals.**There may also be important environmental benefits, reduction of animal-to-human disease vectors, and other consequences — but we are primarily focused on the animal welfare implications for this workshop.
 If costs remain high, funding CM development may have been a poor use of limited animal welfare resources compared to proven interventions.

 This is part of The Unjournal's Pivotal Questions initiative: working with impact-focused organizations to identify their highest-value research questions, connect them to evidence, and commission expert evaluations that can inform real decisions.